doriancodes/messaging/README.md

 ```$xslt
 {"content":"Good!","senderId":1,"receiverId":2}
 ```
-**Please note**: this endpoint shouldn't allow you to send a message to yourself.
+**Please note**: this endpoint doesn't allow you to send a message to yourself.

 ---
 ### GET /messages/user/{id}/received